 For direct generation, energy generated and sold directly to EWEB will be purchased at the 2025 Annual Renewable Generation Purchase Rate (Purchased Power and RECs) of $0.0768 per kWh (down from $0.1102 in 2024).

 These rates decreased from 2024 because energy prices in the broader market went down.
-Since EWEB's solar rates are based on these market prices, they fluctuate and are highly volatile.
+Since EWEB's solar rates are currently based on these market prices, they fluctuate and can be highly volatile.

 How rates are calculated